Assistant Professor of Business Law, Pre-Law Advisor, and Business Graduate Program Coordinator

-Michael L. Fox is an Assistant Professor of Business Law, and the Pre-Law Advisor.
+Dr. Michael L. Fox is the Assistant Professor of Business Law, Pre-Law Advisor/academic advisor to students enrolled in the Legal Studies Minor, and Coordinator of the MBA Program.
 He teaches courses in the undergraduate business program, and the MBA program.

 Professor Fox received his Doctor of Law (JD) degree from Columbia University School of Law, where he was a Harlan Fiske Stone Scholar and an Articles Editor on the Columbia Business Law Review.
 He received his Bachelor of Arts (BA) degree, Phi Beta Kappa and summa cum laude, from Bucknell University, with a major in Economics and minor in Biology.

 As a legal practitioner prior to academia, Professor Fox has been rated AV-Preeminent by Martindale-Hubbell and selected to the Upstate New York Super Lawyers list.
 He is admitted to practice in New York State, as well as in the U.S. District Courts for the Southern, Eastern and Northern Districts of New York, the Second Circuit U.S. Court of Appeals, and the United States Supreme Court.